 Role of Physiotherapy & Movement in Ankylosing Spondylitis

-Living with ankylosing spondylitis (AS) can be physically and emotionally challenging, especially as the condition gradually affects spinal mobility and posture.
-While medications help control inflammation, physiotherapy for ankylosing spondylitis plays a critical role in preserving movement, reducing stiffness, and improving overall quality of life.
+Living with ankylosing spondylitis is a long-term challenge that affects spinal mobility, posture, and daily comfort.
+Many patients ask, “How serious is ankylosing spondylitis?”
+The answer depends largely on how early and consistently it is managed.
+While medications control inflammation, physical therapy for ankylosing spondylitis plays a central role in preserving movement, reducing stiffness, and maintaining quality of life.

-This blog explores the role of physiotherapy in ankylosing spondylitis, how movement impacts disease progression, and whether physiotherapy can reverse structural changes.
+This blog covers the role of physiotherapy in AS, how movement impacts disease progression, and what patients can realistically expect from a structured therapy plan.

 Why Physiotherapy is Essential in AS

-Unlike passive treatments, physiotherapy encourages active participation through guided exercises and lifestyle modifications.
+Unlike passive treatments, physiotherapy requires active participation through guided exercises and lifestyle modifications, making it one of the most effective ankylosing spondylitis therapies available.

 Key Benefits of Physiotherapy for Ankylosing Spondylitis